arbor-sim/arbor/doc/tutorial/tutorial_lfpykit.rst

    :lines: 14-17

-We may then define a very basic ``Recipe`` class, holding a cell and three probes (voltage, stimulus current and total current):
+We may then define a very basic :class:`Recipe` class, holding a cell and three probes (voltage, stimulus current and total current):

 .. literalinclude:: ../../python/example/single_cell_extracellular_potentials.py
    :language: python